shashankc20mca/Devops_interview_Preparation/aws/ecr.md

 Both store container images, but ECR is AWS-native and integrates directly with AWS IAM, repository policies, EKS, ECS, scanning, and lifecycle management.

-## Why you used docker hub instead of ecr?

-In that project, I used Docker Hub because it was simpler and faster for my setup.
-I already had the images and workflow working there, so for a fresher-level project it was enough to build, push, and pull images.
-If the project were more AWS-focused or production-oriented, I would prefer ECR because it is AWS-native and integrates better with IAM and EKS